 The Center offers tutoring in the following areas:

 English as a Second Language (ESL)

 ESL tutoring is available to non-native speakers of English who want help with English language skills.
 The Center offers ESL writing tutoring and oral communication tutoring.
 Please mention that you are an ESL student when scheduling an appointment with a writing or oral communication tutor.

-Writing tutors are assigned to Freshman Studies sections and are also available to help with writing for other classes as well as for scholarship essays, job applications, etc. They can assist with everything from brainstorming to proofreading and are especially good at providing feedback on drafts of papers in progress.
+Writing tutors are assigned to Freshman Studies sections and are also available to help with writing for other classes--as well as for scholarship essays, job applications, etc. Tutors can assist at any stage of the writing process from brainstorming to proofreading and are especially good at providing feedback on drafts of papers in progress.
 Writing tutors can also answer questions about organization, style, and proper citation of sources.